ZT-HT/Clustering_minCEntropy/README.md

-If you have a version of MATLAB older than 2021a, refer to the **demo execution** details below.
+If you have a version of MATLAB newer than 2021a, refer to the **demo execution** details below.

 ## Demo execution